 Stellium in Astrology

-Three or More Planets Concentrated in One Sign
+Three or More Eligible Bodies Concentrated in One Sign

-A stellium is three or more planets in the same zodiac sign.
+A stellium is three or more eligible chart bodies in the same zodiac sign.
 Unlike the other aspect patterns, a stellium is not defined by aspect geometry; it is defined by sign occupation.
-When several planets concentrate in one sign, that sign's themes become a dominant signature of the chart, often eclipsing placements elsewhere.
+When several bodies concentrate in one sign, that sign's themes become a dominant signature of the chart, often eclipsing placements elsewhere.

-The minimum threshold most astrologers use is three planets in one sign.
-A minority (following a stricter Frances Sakoian / Dane Rudhyar lineage) require four.
-The difference matters for diagnosis: under a three-planet rule, stelliums appear in most charts; under a four-planet rule, they are defining features only a minority of natives have.
+The minimum threshold most astrologers use is three planets or eligible chart bodies in one sign.
+A minority following a stricter Frances Sakoian / Dane Rudhyar lineage require four.
+The difference matters for diagnosis: under a three-body rule, stelliums appear more often; under a four-body rule, they are usually stronger chart-emphasis signatures.

-Which planets are in it matters more than how many
+Which bodies are in it matters more than how many

 Personal planets (Sun, Moon, Mercury, Venus, Mars) carry more weight than outer planets because they shape day-to-day expression more directly.
 A stellium of Mercury, Venus, and Mars feels different from a stellium of Uranus, Neptune, and Pluto.
 Outer-planet-only stelliums are usually generational signatures (every native born within a few years has the same stellium) rather than personal ones.